Azure/azure-osconfig/README.md

 }
 ```

-This same interval is also used for RC/DC and GitOps DC processing.
+This interval is used for RC/DC, GitOps DC, and IoT Hub processing.

 ### Enabling logging of system commands executed by OSConfig for debugging purposes